b3lial/amiga-demo1/README.md

 ### State Machines

 In *main.c*, a state machine is implemented which initialises effects, executes them and shuts them down.
-Each effect contains a sub state machine for the details.
-E.g. the text scroller has its own state machine which waits until a character sequence was displayed, sets up the next string, displays the string, etc.
+Each effect contains a sub state machine.
+E.g. the text scroller has its own state machine which waits until a character sequence was displayed, sets up the next string, scrolls in this string, etc.

-### Text Scroller
+### Text Scroller Effect

 The text scroller engine creates two *ViewPorts* on startup:

-* a star field consisting of three bitplanes, a black background and randomly created white dots
+* a star field consisting of three bitplanes, a black background and randomly created white dots (dots can be easily painted with *RstPort* and *SetAPen()*).
-* earth as an eight bitplane image with 24 bit color depth loaded from *img/space4_320_125_8.RAW* and *img/space3_320_148_8.CMAP*
+* earth as an eight bitplane image with 24 bit color depth loaded from *img/space4_320_125_8.RAW* and *img/space3_320_148_8.CMAP*.

-The text is blitted into the star field.
-The design decision to split things up into a leightweight and a more heavy *ViewPort* was in the hope of not to completely block the DMA channel. ;) When the *ViewPorts* are set up, the text scroller engine gets:
+The scrolling text is blitted into the star field.
+The design decision to split things up into a lightweight and a more heavy *ViewPort* was in the hope of not to completely block the DMA channel during screen updates. ;) When the *ViewPorts* are set up, the text scroller engine gets:

 * a set of strings
 * target coordinates for each string